ur-tcs/programming-2-ex-12/README.md

 # Programming 2 - Exercise 12: Huffman Codes and Structuring Software Projects

-This week's exercise will revisit some concepts that were introduced early in the course, or teased and then not followed up upon.
-You will also implement Huffman codes.
+This week's exercise will revisit many concepts that were introduced earlier in the course.
+The main goal of the project is to implement **Huffman codes.**

 The most important parts of the exercise are marked with ⭐️.
 Exercises that are particularly challenging are marked with 🔥.
 Make sure to reach the last task, as it is marked with both. ⭐️🔥